Uniting Our Nations Programming with Indigenous Youth

 Elementary school group and Secondary school peer mentoring

 Uniting Our Nations includes a range of programs for Indigenous youth developed in partnership with Ontario’s Thames Valley District School Board.
-These programs have the same focus on healthy relationships as The Fourth R, but they are delivered within a culturally relevant context.
+These programs have the same focus on healthy relationships as The Fourth R but are delivered within a culturally relevant context.
 The programs range from one-day conferences to year-long weekly sessions and three-day intensive experiences.
 Common themes include a focus on healthy relationship development, the provision of culturally-relevant experiences and an emphasis on mentoring.

 - Cultural Connectedness and Identity Foster Resilience in FNMI Youth